Well-posedness of Ricci Flow in Lorentzian Spacetime and its Entropy Formula: Conclusions

 \section{Conclusions}

 In a covariant theory like gravity, where a global time does not exist, conserved quantities such as energy in traditional dynamics are no longer adequate as controls for the system.
-Instead, the Ricci flow parameter $t$ (or $\tau$) serves as a global parameter, and its corresponding monotonic entropy functionals become crucial global control and measure quantities for the system.
+Instead, the Ricci flow parameter $t$ (or $\tau$) serves as a semi-global parameter, and its corresponding monotonic entropy functionals become crucial semi-global control quantities for the system, in which the term ``semi-global'' means that the existence of the global parameter and global control quantities (entropies) in the Lorentzian spacetime case can be persisted for sufficient long flow-time, different from the stronger Riemannian case which can be seen ``global'' as Perelman's monotonic functionals had demonstrated.
 If the monotonic functionals for four-dimensional Lorentzian spacetime proposed in this paper indeed exist, their implications for gravitational systems, particularly quantum gravitational systems, would be profoundly significant.
 They would play a crucial role in controlling and constraining the quantum behavior of gravitational systems.